lightediand/primes/README.md

 Partitions is a program that partitions prime numbers under a given number n ∈ ℕ.

-Currently, it generates three lists as a text file:
+Currently, it generates four lists as a text file:
 1) primes as the sum of two squares or surd squares
 2) primes as the sum of a square and 1
 3) primes as the difference of two primes